 We recommend that you work closely with your adoption service provider to seek updates on the status of your case, or you may contact the U.S. Citizenship and Immigration Services office that received your application.
 Please visit the USCIS website for contact information.

-Where can I do the authentication for U.S. documents for adoption in Vietnam?
+Where can I complete the authentication of U.S. documents for use in an adoption process with Vietnam?